Goode Behavior

 Goode Behavior is an American sitcom that premiered August 26, 1996, on UPN.
-The series was cancelled after one season, airing its last episode on May 19, 1997, for a total of 22 episodes.
+The series was cancelled after one season, airing its last original episode on May 19, 1997, for a total of 22 episodes.
+The series marked Hemsley's return to a series for the second and final time since Amen ended in 1991.

 Synopsis

 Willie Goode (Sherman Hemsley) is a newly paroled convicted con artist.
 He is also the father of Franklin Goode (Dorien Wilson), his estranged son.
 Franklin is a college professor and is in the process of being promoted to Dean of Humanities at Chapel Hill University in Chapel Hill, North Carolina.
 The two must peacefully co-exist when Willie arrives at Franklin's house unannounced to fulfill the conditions of his probation; he must live at his son's house, under house arrest.
 Caught in the middle of the family feuding are Franklin's wife Barbara (Alex Datcher), a local news anchor, and their teenage daughter Bianca (Bianca Lawson).